-Organized research at the University of Arkansas at Pine Bluff began in 1967 when the campus received $16,980 in formula funds from the U.S. Department of Agriculture through Cooperative State Research Service.
-Federal funding increased in 1972 allowed agricultural sciences research projects and areas to expand.
+Organized research at UAPB began in 1967 when the campus received $16,980 in formula funds from the U.S. Department of Agriculture through Cooperative State Research Service.
+Federal funding increased in 1972, which allowed agricultural sciences research projects and areas to expand.

 Over the years, research projects have been conducted in agronomy, agricultural marketing and economic development, poultry sciences, fisheries, rabbit production, entomology, horticulture, family living, with emphasis on aging and youth development, and housing.
 Research activities at UAPB have experienced steady growth with the research base broadening to cover all eight major categories.

 In addition, Evans-Allen supports the training of both undergraduate and graduate students in the food and agricultural sciences, and 51.6% of all degrees awarded to African Americans in agriculture are from the 1890s.
 Thus, from projects that focus on increasing the nutrient value of crops, investigations on the causes of obesity and its prevention, the development of new energy systems – especially for small scale farmers – to the development of vaccines and pharmaceuticals, the 1890s are making significant strides in bettering the lives not only of African Americans, their historical and target population, but also the citizens of this nation and the world over.